-There’s currently quite a lot of talk and analysis about the respective advantages of inbound and outbound marketing, with most experts preferring inbound marketing.
+There’s currently a lot of talk and analysis about the respective advantages of inbound and outbound marketing, with most experts preferring inbound marketing.
 This can be a confusing topic, especially since not everyone even defines these terms the same way.
 Let’s look at the differences between inbound and outbound marketing and why the whole debate over “which is better?” is really beside the point.

 We’ll start with outbound marketing because this is basically traditional marketing, the kind that everyone was used to before the digital age.
 Of course, before the internet, no one talked about outbound marketing.
-There were just marketing and advertising, period.
+There was just marketing and advertising, period.
 The key characteristic of outbound marketing is that it reaches outward to potential customers.
 Some familiar examples include:

 - TV and radio commercials

 - Cold calling, also known as telemarketing

 While these and other outbound strategies are old, they’re still very much in use.
 They also evolve, along with everything else.
 For example, today you’re just as likely to see a commercial on a streaming service such as Hulu or Pandora (if you haven’t upgraded to the commercial-free versions) as on TV.
 It’s worth noting, however, that many of the traditional forms of marketing such as print ads, billboards and direct mail are still operating much the way they did 50 years ago.

 There are both pros and cons to outbound marketing.
 Many digital marketing agencies are fond of focusing on the cons but you should really recognize both.

 - Potential to reach a wide audience

 - Good for brand building